McZazz/nodeNotes/README.md

 # nodeNotes

+Compatible with Firefox only for the time being

 A simple node based note making app using Flask.
 This is a personal project which needs quite a bit of work, however, as-is it is pretty useful for text based brainstorming in a node based gui environment.

 Installation and startup: